Cyphershadow24ar/Leet-Code/README.md

 13. (1353) Maximum Number of Events That Can Be Attended
 14. (1394) Find Lucky Integer in an Array
 15. (1695) Maximum Erasure Value
+16. (1717) Maximum Score From Removing Substrings
-16. (1751) Maximum Number of Events That Can Be Attended II
+17. (1751) Maximum Number of Events That Can Be Attended II
-17. (1865) Finding Pairs With a Certain Sum
+18. (1865) Finding Pairs With a Certain Sum
-18. (1900) The Earliest and Latest Rounds Where Players Compete
+19. (1900) The Earliest and Latest Rounds Where Players Compete
-19. (1948) Delete Duplicate Folders in System
+20. (1948) Delete Duplicate Folders in System
-20. (1957) Delete Characters to Make Fancy String
+21. (1957) Delete Characters to Make Fancy String
-21. (2163) Minimum Difference in Sums After Removal of Elements
+22. (2163) Minimum Difference in Sums After Removal of Elements
-22. (2402) Meeting Rooms III
+23. (2402) Meeting Rooms III
-23. (2410) Maximum Matching of Players With Trainers
+24. (2410) Maximum Matching of Players With Trainers
-24. (3136) Valid Word
+25. (3136) Valid Word
-25. (3201) Find the Maximum Length of Valid Subsequence I
+26. (3201) Find the Maximum Length of Valid Subsequence I
-26. (3202) Find the Maximum Length of Valid Subsequence II
+27. (3202) Find the Maximum Length of Valid Subsequence II
-27. (3330) Find the Original Typed String I
+28. (3330) Find the Original Typed String I
-28. (3333) Find the Original Typed String II
+29. (3333) Find the Original Typed String II
-29. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+30. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-30. (3307) Find the K-th Character in String Game II
+31. (3307) Find the K-th Character in String Game II
-31. (3439) Reschedule Meetings for Maximum Free Time I
+32. (3439) Reschedule Meetings for Maximum Free Time I
-32. (3440) Reschedule Meetings for Maximum Free Time II
+33. (3440) Reschedule Meetings for Maximum Free Time II